-In a world of connectivity, ADS-B in the cockpit offers a new world of safety and efficiency.
+In a world of connectivity, ADS-B in the cockpit offers a new level of safety and efficiency.

-For commercial operators, fuel and time savings come from more complete surveillance, such as the system in place over the Gulf of Mexico.
+For commercial operators, fuel and time savings come from more complete surveillance.
 It also comes from direct aircraft-to-aircraft applications — a major difference between ADS-B and radar.
-The first of these, In-Trail Procedures is deployed now.
+Two initial cockpit applications, In-Trail Procedures and Cockpit Display of Traffic Information (CDTI)-Assisted Visual Separation (CAVS), are deployed now.

-As more aircraft equip with ADS-B avionics, more applications will further improve safety, increase capacity, and reduce harmful aircraft emissions.
+As aircraft continue to equip with ADS-B In avionics, more applications will further improve safety, increase capacity, and reduce harmful aircraft emissions.

 - Traffic Information Services – Broadcast